-THE ALPERIN FAMILY AWARD-Members of the Alperin Family (Irwin E. Alperin, Myer Alperin, Toni Alperin Goldberg, the late Joel M. Alperin, and their families) established the Alperin Family Award Fund in 1987.
-This award is given to incoming students who have demonstrated excellence in the classroom and financial need.
+THE ALPERIN FAMILY AWARD-Members of the Alperin Family (Irwin E. Alperin, Myer Alperin, Toni Alperin Goldberg, the late Joel M. Alperin, and their families) established this award in 1987.
+It is given to incoming students who have demonstrated excellence in the classroom and financial need.
 First preference is given to employees of the Alperin family companies and their families, but all worthy students from Lackawanna County and Northeastern Pennsylvania are considered.